acm-cui/website-cui2021/authors-test/provocation-papers.md

 <div class="row">
 	<div class="col-xl-8 col-lg-7 col-md-6 col-12">
-		<h2>Submission</h2>
+		<h2>Track information</h2>
 		<p>
 			Submissions must be anonymized (<strong>approx. 2,000 words excluding references</strong>) using the <a href="https://www.acm.org/publications/taps/word-template-workflow#h-2.-the-workflow-and-templates" title="ACM template information">ACM author templates</a> (Word users should use <em>Submission Template</em>, LaTeX users should use the "manuscript" document class in the <em>Master Article Template</em>).
 		</p>
 		<p>
-			Each paper will be peer reviewed by 3 expert reviewers.
+			Each submission will be peer reviewed by 3 expert reviewers.
 Submissions must be made through the conference submission system.
-Accepted full papers will be archived in the ACM Digital Library and authors will be given an oral presentation slot at the conference.
-At least one author of each accepted paper must register for the conference.
+We will provide additional guidance for authors to assist them in preparing their papers for submission soon.
 		</p>
 		<p>
-			The submission system will open soon.
+			Authors of accepted Provocation Papers will be given an oral presentation slot at the conference.
+At least one author of each accepted paper must register for the conference.
 		</p>
 		<h2>Any questions?</h2>
 		<p>